Sarcasm Detection using Hybrid Neural Network: Abstract

 \section{Abstract}

-Sarcasm Detection has enjoyed great interest from the research community, however the task of predicting sarcasm in a text remains an elusive problem for machines.
-Past studies mostly make use of twitter datasets collected using hashtag based supervision but such datasets are noisy in terms of labels and language.
-To overcome these shortcoming, we introduce a new dataset which contains news headlines from a sarcastic news website and a real news website.
-Next, we propose a hybrid Neural Network architecture with attention mechanism which provides insights about what actually makes sentences sarcastic.
-Through experiments, we show that the proposed model improves upon the baseline by $\sim$ 5\% in terms of classification accuracy.
+Sarcasm has been an elusive concept for humans.
+Due to interesting linguistic properties, Sarcasm Detection has recently gained some attraction of the Natural Language Processing research community.
+However, the task of predicting sarcasm in a text remains a difficult one for machines as well, and there are limited insights into what makes a sentence sarcastic.
+Past studies mostly make use of Twitter-based datasets collected using hashtag-based supervision but such datasets are noisy in terms of labels and language - thus limiting the interpretability.
+To overcome these shortcomings, we introduce a new dataset which is a collection of news headlines from a sarcastic news website and a real news website.
+Utilizing this high-quality dataset, we further propose an interpretable Hybrid Neural Network architecture which provides insights into what actually makes sentences sarcastic.
+Through quantitative experiments, we show that the proposed model improves upon a strong baseline by $\sim$ 5\% in terms of classification accuracy.
+Lastly, we make the dataset as well as framework implementation publicly available to facilitate future research in this domain.